I just want to see the results… jump to the Gallery!

 I could have challenged the timeline better than I did.
 I'm used to the false urgency of arbitrary, often spitballed deadlines.
 I'll work with stakeholders to understand what is driving the short timeline, what compromises can be made to open up time or bandwidth, and ensure the time compression isn't entirely warrantless.
 Often, the time crunch is resolved with strategies such as phased rollouts, agile technical "pre-work" being done during design iteration—Not to be mistaken with during design discovery, as such work usually impacts technical assumptions—, scope reduction, and utilization of existing solutions.
 While I had the discussions to learn the urgency, and used existing solutions as often as possible, I failed to realize the large amount of wiggle room that the engineering team was given with the project.
 Had we worked more tightly coupled, my timeline and the resultant product could both have improved.

-With that said, the core goals of a better, more accessible solution excised from the old platform were met, and customer engagement and CSAT scores with the section saw respective jumps.
+With that said, the core goal of a better, more accessible solution excised from the old platform were met, and customer engagement and CSAT scores with the section saw respective jumps.

 Other Projects